Skills training goes international at Faculty event

 “While the training provided by each Bar may be tailored to the needs of its society, the methods used are inspiring variations on a harmonious theme: that of upholding the rule of law.

-“It is wonderful that the Faculty is hosting this event, so that we may play our part.
-I am very much looking forward to welcoming the trainers and members in June.”
+“It is wonderful that the Faculty is hosting this event, so that we may play our part.”

-The Faculty is affiliated to the Hong Kong-based International Advocacy Training Council, and invitations to take part in June’s event have been sent to fellow members: Singapore, Malaysia, Hong Kong, Australia, South Africa, Ireland, Northern Ireland, and England & Wales.
+The Faculty is affiliated to the Hong Kong-based International Advocacy Training Council, and fellow members represented at the course include Singapore, Malaysia, Hong Kong, Australia, South Africa, Ireland, and England & Wales.